kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 up.

-By the time we reached the gulley where the walking track reaches the ridge line it was well and truely dusk.
+By the time we reached the gulley where the walking track reaches the ridge line it getting on dusk.
 Squeezed between two layers of cloud, the scene presented to us was certainly an interesting one.
 We had two choices, accept defeat and attempt to find a place to spend the night comfortably, or continue on up the final slope in the dark.
 Even though we were really only a short distance to the hut, and it was increadibly tempting, I'm proud of our decision to turn around.
-We weren't willing to take the time to properly test the steep (and arguably most dangerous) slope above us, we were tired, it was getting dark, all the signs saying we needed to take things conservatively.
+We weren't willing to take the time to properly test the snow pack before climbing the steep (and arguably most dangerous) slope above us, we were tired, it was getting dark, all the signs saying we needed to take things conservatively.

 Sam and Jules sped down the mellow terrain immediately below us scoping out rocks and wind drifts for shelter opportunities while I